zjw93615/omnifood/README.md

 1. Footer nav bar srolling animation
 2. Add some content in the meal images
-3. Add shared function on social media bottons.
+3. Add shared function on social media buttons.